Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 • Add the minced garlic and herbs, cooking for 30–60 seconds until fragrant.

-• Next, stir in 3 tbsp tomato paste and cook for 2–3 minutes to caramelize.
+• Next, stir in 3 tablespoon tomato paste and cook for 2–3 minutes to caramelize.

 • Deglaze with ½ cup red wine, simmering 2–4 minutes until reduced by half.